 Kitulo National Park

 Kitulo National Park is a protected area of montane grassland on the Kitulo plateau in the southern highlands of Tanzania.
 The park is at an elevation of 2,600 meters ( 8,500 ft) between the peak of the region Kipegere and Poroto mountains.
 It covers 412.9 square kilometers ( 159.4 sq ml) lying in Mbeya Region and Njombe Region.
 The park is administered by Tanzania National Park ( TANAPA) and first national park in tropical Africa to be established primarily to protect it is flora.

-Botanist have dubbed kitulo plateau the “Serengeti of flowers.
+Botanists have dubbed kitulo plateau the “Serengeti of flowers.
 Kitulo national park knows us “ Bustani ya Mungu” – the garden of God.
 The first park in Tanzania to be set aside for its floral significant.
 Kitulo is home to a dizzying array of flowers and plants including 350 species of plants and 45 species of orchid.
 Covering an area of 413km2, Kitulo is accessible from Chimala township, 78 km east f Mbeya City along the Tanzania-Zambia highway.
-The park is the one of the most important discovered for the great Ruaha River.
+The park is one of the most important discovered for the great Ruaha River.

 Flowers, the best time to visit

-Wildflower displays peak between December and April.
+Wildflower displays a peak between December and April.
 The sunnier months of September to November are more comfortable for hiking but less rewarding to botanists.
 Conditions are cold and foggy from June to August.

 Good hiking trails exist and will soon start into a formal trail system.
 Open walking across the grasslands to watch birds and wildflowers.
-Hill climbing on the neighbouring ranges.
+Hill climbing on the neighboring ranges.
 A half-day hike from the park across the Livingstone Mountains leads to the sumptuous Matema Beach on Lake Nyasa.